 Gul Macet: If you believed the transport ship carried weapons, why didn't you board it as Maxwell requested?

 Picard: I was here to protect the peace, a peace I firmly believe is in the interests of both our peoples.
 But if I had attempted to board that ship...
 I am quite certain that you and I would not be sitting here now.
 And that ships on both sides would be arming for war. ...
 Take a message to your leaders, Gul Macet.
 We know.
 We'll be watching.
 We'll be ready.

-Data convincing the colonists (who would rather fight) to leave by practically destroying their colony with a single phaser.
-He then brilliantly describes that the Sheliak are far more powerful than he is and that the colonists would have no chance whatsoever.
+Also from "Ensigns of Command", Data convincing the colonists (who would rather fight) to leave by practically destroying their colony with a single phaser.
+He then brilliantly explains that the Sheliak are far more powerful than he is and that the colonists would have no chance whatsoever.

 Data: (After zapping the guards) "That was the stun setting.
 This is not."

 "The Best of Both Worlds" had (at least) one for both Picard and Riker that would define the season-ending Cliff Hanger for the next two decades, when Picard, assimilated into being Locutus of Borg, issues his threat to Riker "Your resistance is hopeless...Number One."
 While the typical viewer breathes "Never!" at this, Riker gives the only response it deserves, "Mr. Worf... fire!"